cpacilio/marvel_continuity/README.md

 Black Panther (2005) #1-6

+Sentry:
+Sentry is a character that becomes pivotal and thoroughly explored in the New Avengers storylines from 2004 to 2010; these issues collect the original miniseries that established the character:
+- Sentry #1-5
+- Sentry/Hulk
+- Sentry/Spider-Man
+- Sentry/X-Men
+- Sentry/Fantastic four
-Sentry #1-5, Sentry/Hulk, Sentry/Spider-Man, Sentry/X-Men, Sentry/Fantastic four, The Sentry vs The Void
+- The Sentry vs The Void

 ### Wolverine